 Russian Film Week (RFW) returns this year for the second time and is twice as big, marking it as the biggest cross-cultural Russian event to have taken place outside of Russia.
 Russian Film Week aims to move beyond global politics and focus on bridging the widening gap between Russia and the West through culture.
 And while a handful of Russian filmmakers such as Eisenstein, Tarkovsky, or Andrey Zvyagintsev (‘Leviathan’, ‘Loveless’) have become well known in the West, the RFW mission is to bring the full scope of Russian movies to an international market and celebrate its artistic merit with global audiences.

 We will see the highly anticipated sell-out films like ‘Mathilde’ (Alexey Uchitel) and ‘Arrythmia’ (Boris Khlebnikov).
 But also, Russian Film Week will deliver other best of Russian movies in the last 18 months.
 ‘Demonstrating the depth, richness, variety, and impressive technological innovation that Russian cinema has to offer to the world’.
 The line-up will include shorts, animation, documentary films and a diversity of genres.

-“We believe that by creating an international platform for showcasing a panorama of Russian themed film, we can foster cultural dialogue and mutual understanding between the United Kingdom and Russia - says Filip Perkon, RFW General Producer. - For the second year running, we have selected the best contemporary films with a Russian theme, whether from Russia or other countries — based on Russian literature, people or events — and brought these in a diverse programme to cities across Great Britain.”
+“We believe that by creating an international platform for showcasing a panorama of Russian themed film, we can foster cultural dialogue and mutual understanding between the United Kingdom and Russia.”
+Says Filip Perkon, RFW General Producer.
+“For the second year running, we have selected the best contemporary films with a Russian theme.
+Whether from Russia or other countries — based on Russian literature, people or events.
+We brought these in a diverse programme to cities across Great Britain.”

 To discover more, visit Russian Film Week web site.